SakuraMoyu/Pokemon-GO-CD/README.md

 4. Fill the form and click "Start Calculation!" button at the bottom

-The calculation result will shown at the bottom, you can copy the table to excel and do what you want.
+The calculation result will shown at the bottom, you can copy the table to excel and do what you want with the data.

+If there is a calculation mistake(bug) please notify me as soon as possible, thank you for your cooperation.